 Are your visitors really reading your articles, though, or seeing everything you want them to see?
 How do you know?

-To find out how to boost the numbers you depend on most to show success, let’s look at user experience and user engagement from an angle many websites have never measured: scroll depth.
+To find out how to boost the numbers you depend on most to show success, let’s look at user experience and user engagement use a type of data many websites have never measured: scroll maps.

 Here’s some of what we’ll cover: